Below you will find answers to some of the frequently asked questions about the iSTEM@Stevens program.

 Do I need to bring an idea I want to pursue to this program?

-Do iSTEM@Stevens students have to maintain a minimum GPA?
+Do iSTEM students have to maintain a minimum GPA?

-All Stevens students must remain in good academic standing (not on academic probation) and make progress toward your degree.
-If you receive scholarships, federal or state financial aid, there are academic progress requirements to retain your financial aid award.
-Please be sure to check the requirements of the financial aid awards that you receive.
-We do emphasize the need to balance coursework and the pursuit of your dreams, which is why we will provide personal tutors for all your courses if needed.
+All Stevens students must remain in good academic standing (not on academic probation) and make progress toward their degree.
+If you receive scholarships or financial aid, there are academic progress requirements to retain your awards.
+We provide personal tutors for all your courses if needed to help balance coursework with entrepreneurial pursuits.

 Am I required to start a company?

-No you are not.
-You can develop one product, a nonprofit, or a company.
-Some participants have chosen to start a company and raise money so they can continue to run their enterprises right after graduation.
+No. You can develop one product, a nonprofit, or a company.
+Some participants have chosen to start companies and raise money to continue running their enterprises after graduation.

 Am I allowed to work on different ideas at the same time?

-In the first two stages of the program, we in fact encourage you to try different things.
-But we do expect you to commit to one big pursuit in the later stages so you can focus.
+In the first two stages of the program, we encourage you to try different things.
+We expect you to commit to one big pursuit in the later stages so you can focus.

 What if I change the idea that I am pursuing?